davis-matthew/OSS/README.md

 # Open Source Spellchecker (OSS)
 An Open Source Code Comment Spellchecker

+# NOTE: This repo is now archived.
+Its successor (THE-Spellchecker) is being developed.

 ## Installation:
 ### Dependencies:
 This project relies on java and maven (ex. `apt-get update && apt-get install -y default-jdk maven`)